timcdlucas/translucent_interpretable_ML_review/translucent.md

 ## Example analysis

 ### Data
-The PanTheria database is a dataset of mammalian life history traits collected from the published literature  [@jones2009pantheria].
+The PanTHERIA database is a dataset of mammalian life history traits collected from the published literature  [@jones2009pantheria].
 Overall it contains Todo species and information on Todo traits, complimented by a further Todo variables calculated from IUCN shapefiles for each species and remotely sensed data.
 There is large amounts of missing data for many of the life history traits.
 Furthermore, due to each data row being a species, the data are not independent, with species with more recent common ancestors being more likely to share life history traits.
-While methods for analysing this type of data vary [@gay, others], the cornerstone in most analyses would be phylogenetic regression that uses a seperately estimated phylogeny, converted to a covariance matrix, and included as a random effect [@bolker, @pgls].
+While methods for analysing this type of data vary [@gay2014parasite, others], the cornerstone in most analyses would be phylogenetic regression that uses a seperately estimated phylogeny, converted to a covariance matrix, and included as a random effect [@magnusson2017glmmtmb, @caper].
 In this illustrative analysis I will use use this dataset to examine potential factors relating to the log of the average litter size (plus one to deal with zeroes).

 ### Model fitting